Reverse Mortgage: Top 10 Things to Know When a Borrower Dies

 - “Equitable” Decision – The decision whether to pay the loan and keep the home or not is usually determined by whether any “equity” is left;

 - Pay or Walk Away – If the equity is gone then unless they want to come “out-of-packet” to pay the loan, the heirs should remove all personal property; turn-over the keys to the lender and “walk away”;

 - 6 Months – The loan must be paid within 6 months of the last borrower’s death and the heirs retain possession until then; and

 - No Recourse | No Worries – Reverse mortgages are “nonrecourse” – the lender can’t reach the other assets of the Estate to pay the loan – the heirs are not personally liable for any unpaid portion of the loan – and the Estate is entitled to keep any excess equity after the loan is paid.

 I need help fast – Who do I call?
 At Coover Law Firm, LLC, Howard County Attorney Fred L. Coover, Esquire is prepared to help you with all of your legal and estate planning needs promptly and efficiently.
-Contact us today at (410) 995-1100 to schedule a free consultation in our Columbia, MD office.
+Contact us today at (410) 995-1100 to schedule a no-risk initial consultation in our Columbia, MD office.

 Disclaimer: The information in this blog post is provided for general educational & informational purposes only.
 It is not intended to convey legal advice or serve as a substitute for legal counsel on any subject matter.